Table of Contents

 I tested Bitdefender VPN with Netflix and had no issues.
 The connection was smooth, video quality was high, and I didn’t encounter any VPN detection blocks.
 For casual streaming on Netflix, Hulu, or similar services, Bitdefender VPN handles the job without problems.

-Here’s where things get complicated.
-Bitdefender claims a no-logs policy, meaning they say they don’t track or store records of what websites you visit or what you do online.
-That sounds good on paper.
+Here’s where things get a bit more nuanced.
+Bitdefender states a no-logs policy, meaning it does not track or store records of the websites you visit or your online activity.

 Security Features